execRooted/RIL/README.md

 # RIL (Rename in Linux)

-RIL is a simple command-line tool for Linux that allows you to rename files and directories easily using a single command.
+RIL is a simple command-line tool for Linux, and probably the most *stupid and useless* thing that I could do, that allows you to rename files and directories easily using a single command.
 Made for windows weebs who apparently can't remember that they can use mv.

 ## Installation